-The six academic departments in the College of Science are the departments of Biology, Chemistry and Biochemistry, Computer Science, Mathematics, Physics, and Technology.
-Each department offers both the BA and BS degrees.
-In addition, the Technology department offers a BST (Bachelor of Science in Technology), and the BAAS (Bachelor of Applied Arts and Science).
-Majors include aquatic biology, botany, chemistry, computer science, engineering technology, general biology, general physiology, industrial technology, information systems management, manufacturing engineering, marine biology, mathematics, microbiology, physics, wildlife biology, and zoology.
-In addition, pre-professional programs of study are available in dentistry, medicine, engineering, and pharmacy.
-Secondary teacher certification may be incorporated into either the BA or BS degrees.
-Coursework in the geological sciences is available through the department of Biology.
+The six academic departments in the College of Science are the Departments of Biology, Chemistry and Biochemistry, Computer Science, Mathematics, Physics, and Technology.
+Each department offers both the Bachelor of Arts (BA) and Bachelor of Science (BS) degrees.
+In addition, the Department of Technology offers a Bachelor of Science in Technology (BST) degree.
+Majors include aquatic biology, biochemistry, botany, chemistry, computer science, engineering technology, general biology, general physiology, industrial engineering (pending approval), industrial technology, information systems management, manufacturing engineering, marine biology, mathematics, microbiology, physics, wildlife biology, and zoology.
+In addition, pre-professional programs of study are available in architecture, dentistry, medicine, engineering, and pharmacy.
+Secondary teacher certification may be incorporated into some of the majors.
+Coursework in the geological sciences is available through the Department of Biology.